 Rule 13.4.
 Severance

 Generally.
-On motion or on its own, a court may order a severance of counts, defendants, or both, if necessary to promote a fair determination of any defendant’s guilt or innocence of any offense.
+On motion or on its own, and if necessary to promote a fair determination of any defendant’s guilt or innocence of any offense, a court must order a severance of counts, defendants, or both.

 As of Right.
 A defendant is entitled to a severance of offenses joined solely under Rule 13.3(a)(1), unless evidence of the other offense or offenses would be admissible if the offenses were tried separately.